apt2tell/read_me/README.md

 ## About me

-🖥️ As a passionate software engineer, I consistently strive to enhance my skills and expertise through growth mindset, while maintaining a strong sense of integrity.
-My ultimate goal is to use my skills to make a meaningful impact on the community and deliver innovative solutions.
+🖥️ As a driven software engineer, I relentlessly pursue growth and excellence, guided by an unwavering commitment to integrity.
+My aim is to leverage my skills towards creating positive change in the community through cutting-edge solutions that make a lasting impact.

 ## Education
 - 🎓 bachelor in **Electronic & Computer Enginnering**